 Pursuant to the Scheme of Amalgamation of Cimmco Limited ('Cimmco') with the Company sanctioned by Hon'ble NCLT, Kolkata, by its Order dated 30th September, 2020, the Company had on 7th November, 2020 allotted its 45,210 equity shares of Rs.
 2/each, against the 89,498 equity shares (comprising of 9961 folios) of Cimmco held in Unclaimed Suspense Account maintained with KSBL.
 The necessary corporate action was executed by the Depository whereby the said Account maintained with KSBL was debited with 89,498 equity shares of Cimmco and credited with 45,210 equity shares of the Company.
 Further, the 2,173 equity shares of Rs.
-2/- each of the Company allotted on 7th November, 2020 to 25 shareholders of Cimmco which could not be credited to their Demat accounts and since rejected at the time of execution of Corporate action due to their accounts having been closed or dormant or other procedural issues were transferred to the Unclaimed Suspense Account to the Demat accounts of concerned shareholders as and when claim application from them are received and processed after necessary compliances applicable thereto.
+2/- each of the Company allotted on 7th November, 2020 to 25 shareholders of Cimmco which could not be credited to their Demat accounts and since rejected at the time of execution of Corporate action due to their accounts having been closed or dormant or other procedural issues were transferred to the Unclaimed Suspense Account of the Company maintained with Axis Securities Limited.
+The Company has been from time to time transferring shares from the said Account to the Demat accounts of concerned shareholders as and when claim application from them are received and processed after necessary compliances applicable thereto.
 As at 31st March, 2023, 1182 equity shares of Rs.
 2/- each (comprising of 19 shareholders) were held in the said Account with Axis Securities Limited.
 The voting rights on these shares shall remain frozen till the rightful owner of such shares claims the shares.